Vortex motion for the lake equations: Vortex estimates

-We split the second integral of the right-hand side of \eqref{eq_OTFlM2YyZT} in two regions, depending on whether \(\abs{x - y} \le \rho\).
-For the first one we have, since the domain \(\domain\) is bounded and in view of the definition of the Lorentz norm in \eqref{eq_def_Lorentznorm}
+We split the integral of the right-hand side of \eqref{eq_OTFlM2YyTZ} in two regions, depending on whether \(\abs{x - y} \le \rho\).
+For the first one we have, since the domain \(\domain\) is bounded, we have for every \(x, y \in \domain\),